metio/terraform-provider-k8s/docs/data-sources/jobset_x_k8s_io_job_set_v1alpha2_manifest.md

 Optional:

 - `enable_dns_hostnames` (Boolean) EnableDNSHostnames allows pods to be reached via their hostnames.Pods will be reachable using the fully qualified pod hostname:<jobSet.name>-<spec.replicatedJob.name>-<job-index>-<pod-index>.<subdomain>
+- `publish_not_ready_addresses` (Boolean) Indicates if DNS records of pods should be published before the pods are ready.Defaults to True.
 - `subdomain` (String) Subdomain is an explicit choice for a network subdomain nameWhen set, any replicated job in the set is added to this network.Defaults to <jobSet.name> if not set.